 Voices of the First Day is illustrated throughout with more than 100 extraordinary photographs, bark paintings, line drawings and engravings.
 Many of these photographs are among the earliest ever made of the Aboriginal people and are shown here for the first time.

-Robert Lawlor is a writer and film producer living in Australia who has studied aboriginal culture firsthand.
-His published works include Sacred Geometry: Philosophy and Practice (Thames & Hudson, 1982), Earth Honoring: The New Male Sexuality (Inner Traditions 1991), and the translation of the works of Schwaller de Lubicz and Alain Daniélou.
+Robert Lawlor (1938–2022) was a writer and film producer who lived in Australia and studied aboriginal culture firsthand.
+His published works include Voices of the First Day , Sacred Geometry: Philosophy and Practice (Thames & Hudson, 1982), Earth Honoring: The New Male Sexuality (Inner Traditions 1991), and the translation of the works of Schwaller de Lubicz and Alain Daniélou.

 "A remarkably comprehensive and fascinating account . . . truly worthwhile."